 If you observe unusual staining or other deviations from the expected results which could possibly be caused by the reagents, please read these instructions carefully, contact our technical support.
 No staining on an actually positive control slide: 1.
 Reagents were not used in the proper order.
 2. Chromogenic substrate solution was too old.
 3. Bleaching because chromogen and mounting medium are incompatible.
 4. The antigen/epitope in the tissue was insufficiently accessible to the primary antibody.
-Try a pre-treatment such as heat pre-treatment or enzyme digestion.
+Try a pre-treatment such as heat pretreatment or enzyme digestion.
 If you used a pre-treatment it should be extended.
 5. Primary antibody not from mouse, rabbit, rat or guinea pig.
 6. The antigen was not stable in the fixation and/or pre-treatment procedure used.
 Try another fixation or pre-treatment.
 Weak staining: 1.
 Inadequate fixation or overfixation.
 2. Incomplete deparaffinisation.
 3. The antigen/epitope in the tissue was insufficiently accessible to the primary antibody.
-Try a pretreatment such as heat pre-treatment or enzyme digestion.
-If you used a pre-treatment it should be extended.
+Try a pretreatment such as heat pretreatment or enzyme digestion.
+If you used a pretreatment it should be extended.
 4. Excessive incubation with Blocking Solution or insufficient washing after this step.
 5. Too much wash buffer remains on the slides after washing, diluting the reagents applied in the next step.
-6. If you are using PBS-based wash buffer: the activity of alkaline phosphatase in the reagents is blocked if too much wash buffer remains on the slides.
-7. Incubation times were too short or primary antibody concentration too low.
-8. Chromogenic substrate solution was too old.
+6. Incubation times were too short or primary antibody concentration too low.
+7. Chromogenic substrate solution was too old.
 Nonspecific background staining or overstaining: 1.
 Incomplete deparaffinisation.
 2. Excessive tissue adhesive on slides.
 3. Insufficient washing especially after the incubation with the enzyme conjugate or the chromogenic substrate solution.
 These washings are critical.
 4. Tissue was allowed to (partially) dry out with reagents on.
 5. Unspecific binding of the primary antibody.
 Please use the Blocking Solution provided with this kit or dilute the primary antibody in appropriate diluents.
 6. Incubation time of the primary antibody was too long or primary antibody concentration too high.
 7. Incubation time of the chromogenic substrate solution was too long or reaction temperature too high (e.g. if temperature in the laboratory is high).
-8. The substrate is metabolized by endogenous alkaline phosphatase in the tissue.
-This undesired activity can often be suppressed using levamisole (see also Limitations of the procedure).
+8. The substrate is metabolised by endogenous horse radish peroxidase.
+Maybe the hydrogen peroxide solution used for blocking was inactivated.
 9. Non-specific binding of the secondary antibody to endogenous biotin in the tissue section.
 Carry out an avidin-biotin block before incubation with the primary antibody.